Record Storage: Selecting the Best Services to Meet Business Needs

-Even when companies have made a transition to using electronic documents, considerations such as the state or national document retention laws—which require hard-copy storage formats in order to remain compliant—are just one reason hard-copy records still remain relevant.
+Even when companies have made a transition to using electronic documents, they should consider state or national document retention laws—which require hard-copy storage formats to remain compliant.
+This is just one reason hard-copy records remain relevant.
+However, it can introduce both security and productivity issues.

 .